oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

 ### Wireframes

 [Mockups](/assets/images/p2-mockupdesign.png) were utilised to draft the proposed approach to the development and design of the quiz.
-This was to ensure a visualisation of the project, the layout, and requirements to fuflil the project goals and objectives.
+This was to ensure a visualisation of the project, the layout, and requirements to fulfill the project goals and objectives.
 The concept evolved during the course of development, however remained an essential tool to ensure the project remained within scope.

 ## Features